pystatsv1/PyStatsV1/docs/source/business_ch08_descriptive_statistics_financial_performance.rst

   * credit sales vs collections
   * A/R ending balance and approximate Days Sales Outstanding (DSO)
-  * a simple *FIFO application* of collections to invoices to estimate a distribution of “days outstanding”.
+  * a simple *FIFO application* of collections to invoices to estimate a distribution of "days outstanding".

 Python/data goals
 -----------------

 * Convert long-form statement tables to wide data for analysis (``pivot_table``).
 * Compute rolling statistics with ``Series.rolling``.
-* Build “analysis artifacts” as CSV + a JSON summary/data dictionary.
+* Build "analysis artifacts" as CSV + a JSON summary/data dictionary.
 * Keep scripts deterministic and testable.